AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 1. If not found, it tries to find a live copy.
 1. If not found, it defaults to the Experience Fragment configured in the component.

-## Sample Component Output {#sample-component-output}

-To experience the Email Experience Fragment Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library.](https://adobe.com/go/aem_cmp_library_email_xf)

 ## Technical Details {#technical-details}

 The latest technical documentation about the Experience Fragment Component [can be found on GitHub.](https://adobe.com/go/aem_cmp_email_tech_xf_v1)